 If you are arriving during active Sesshin hours (4:45am-9pm) please park your car and come join us in the house.
 Please bring only your supplies to sit and eat at this time.
 You may return to your car to carry your sleeping or other gear during a rest practice period.
 Please be aware that practitioners are honoring a veil of silence.
-Be mindful of your actions, but never mind the barking dogs and come into the practice area even if we are in the middle of an activity.
+Be mindful of your actions, and come into the practice area even if we are in the middle of an activity.